electraone/datafiles/manual/src/developers/nightly.md

 Nightly builds are not considered to be stable and should not be used for serious work on the presets.
 :::

+## 2.0.1b

+24 May 2021

+### changelog
+- Fix issue with the transport callbacks not being called
+- Add SysEx commands to remove presets, Lua scripts, and the config [Midi Implementation - remove command](./midiimplementation.html#preset-remove)

 ## 2.0b

 20 May 2021